vijithassar/object-iteration/README.md

 ## Quick Start

 **TL;DR**: Pass objects through the function to extend with useful methods inspired by arrays.
-These new object iteration methods are exactly the same as the ES5 array methods, but every callback takes `value` and `key` as parameters (so, string `key` instead of integer `index`).
-Default iteration order is lexicographic, or you can provide your own sort comparison function.
+These new object iteration methods are exactly the same as the ES5 array methods, but every callback takes `value` and `key` as parameters (so, a string for `key` instead of an integer for `index`).
+The default iteration order is lexicographic, or you can provide your own sort comparison function.

 ## Overview

 The ES5 array iteration methods are wonderful and powerful, but they only work for arrays; hashmaps are out of luck.
 JavaScript makes no promises about the order when you iterate across the properties of an object, and it's hard to get meaningful behavior out of concepts like `forEach` and `reduce` when you do not have a stable order.

-This tool adds a small and largely invisible wrapper to your plain JavaScript objects which enforces a stable iteration order, and then uses that order to build equivalents for all your favorite array methods, like `map`, `filter`, and `reduce`.
+This tool adds a small and largely invisible wrapper to your plain JavaScript objects which enforces a stable iteration order, and then uses that stable order to build equivalents for all your favorite array methods, like `map`, `filter`, and `reduce`.

 ## Why